ravinderdeol/solidity_contracts/README.md

-# solidity_contracts
+# Solidity Contracts
-📝 Collection Of Solidity Smart Contracts
+A collection of (practice) Solidity smart contracts.